 Is the PI in compliance if during one FEC cycle his/her effort is less than 25% or more of what was committed?

-•Reduce effort by 25% or more by the approved PI or Project Director
+•reduce effort by 25% or more

-•Make changes in the approved cost sharing.
+•make changes in the approved cost sharing.

 Unless one or more of the three issues noted above apply, there is no need to request prior approval from the sponsor for fluctuations in effort.